 - After Science Lab:

 - Throw away shark/fish carcasses.

-- Throw dirty rags and towels into laundry.
+- o Throw dirty rags and towels into laundry.

 - For Thank You's:

-- Take Mentor Thank You photo.
+- o Take Mentor Thank You photo.

-- Bring Mentor Thank You gifts.
+- o Bring Mentor Thank You gifts.

+- Confirm buses for the next day.

-- For Concept Map and Lecture activity: - Set up a whiteboard and stand near the SMART board. - Hang up the KNOW and OWN Knowledge Mantra Poster - For Shark and Bony Fish Dissection: - Cover each table with butcher paper for dissection. - Set a jarred fish at each seat. - Open and rinse the sharks.
+- For Concept Map and Lecture activity: - Set up a whiteboard and stand near the SMART board. - Hang up the KNOW and OWN Knowledge Mantra Poster - For Shark and Bony Fish Dissection: - o Cover each table with butcher paper for dissection. - Set a jarred fish at each seat. - Open and rinse the sharks.
 Try to have some males and females. - Set dissection tools off to the side.

-- During Chores & Announcements remind students what they need to bring for field trip tomorrow:
+- During Chores & Reminders remind students what they need to bring for field trip tomorrow:

 - o Hats

-- o Sleeves
+- Sleeves

-- o Water bottle
+- Water bottle

-- o Sunglasses
+- Sunglasses

-- o Closed-toed shoes

 - Be sure there is at least one adult monitoring each table. - Participate in all activities. - During the Shark and Bony Fish Dissection Intro you have a Mentoring Opportunity: - While students are observing fish ask questions.
-Potential questions include: - What similarities do you notice between the fish in the jar and the one on the tray? - What do you think might define what a fish is? - During Shark and Bony Fish Dissections you have a Mentoring Opportunity: - What do you see/feel? - What might that help the shark/fish to do? - What part of the shark/fish do you think that is? - What do want to know more about/what questions do you have? - Share an interesting fact or story with students about sharks/fish or a particular body part. - During Study Hall you have a Mentoring Opportunity - Walk around and help students create flash cards. - Help students study during independent study time.
+Potential questions include: - What similarities do you notice between the fish in the jar and the one on the tray? - What do you think might define what a fish is? - During Shark and Bony Fish Dissections you have a Mentoring Opportunity: - O What do you see/feel? - O What might that help the shark/fish to do? - O What part of the shark/fish do you think that is? - O What do want to know more about/what questions do you have? - Share an interesting fact or story with students about sharks/fish or a particular body part. - During Study Hall you have a Mentoring Opportunity - Walk around and help students create flash cards. - Help students study during independent study time.